How can we help?

-Habeas Corpus – This terms refers to a legal action in which a prisoner challenges the prison’s authority to continue holding him.
-The Latin term “Habeas Corpus” translates as “you have the body,” and it permits incarcerated people to seek relief from unlawful confinement.
-Unlawful confinement can occur if (among other things) the attorney in your trial was ineffective, or if the Court denied your right to due process in some way.
+Habeas Corpus – This term refers to a legal action in which a prisoner challenges the prison’s authority to continue holding him.
+The Latin term “Habeas Corpus” means “you have the body.”
+It permits incarcerated people to seek relief from unlawful confinement.
+Unlawful confinement can occur if (among other things) the attorney in your trial was ineffective, or if the court denied your right to due process in some way.
 Contact our office for more information regarding the filing of a habeas corpus action.

-Sentence Modification – In certain circumstances sentences may be modified to allow those convicted of crimes to reduce their time in jail.
-We also use other documents, such as school records, psychological assessments and behavioral reports, to build strategic legal arguments that help our clients reduce their prison terms.
+Sentence Modification – In certain circumstances, sentences may be modified to allow those convicted of crimes to reduce their time in jail.
+We use documents such as school records, psychological assessments, and behavioral reports to build strategic legal arguments that help our clients reduce their prison terms.
 Our office has successfully argued sentence modifications in multiple jurisdictions throughout the State of Connecticut.
 Contact us as soon as possible for a consultation.